 If there are multiple family members who use a cell phone, a family or mobile share plan may be the right choice.
 These plans often help parents limit their children’s cell phone use by putting specific caps on data usage.
 Often, it’s easier to add a child to an existing cell phone plan than to switch carriers entirely or manage a prepaid plan.
 Many popular carriers have introduced changes to their shared plans, which are outlined below.

-Verizon: In the summer of 2015, Verizon simplified their phone plans, adding a flat access fee for all phones, regardless of the amount of data you purchase.
+Verizon: Verizon has simplified their phone plans, adding a flat access fee for all phones, regardless of the amount of data you purchase.
 The company has ended contracts entirely, and offers shareable data in small, medium, large, and extra-large plans.
 Families are able to choose the data plan that is right for them using this shopper-friendly tier system.

-Sprint: The All-In Plan from Sprint allows customers to purchase a smartphone with no money down, and then charges a flat fee for unlimited data, text, and voice minutes.
+Sprint: The Sprint plans allow customers to purchase a smartphone with no money down, and then charges a flat fee for unlimited data, text, and voice minutes.
 This plan is limited to a small selection of smartphones, so the phone that best suits a family's particular budget may not be on the list.

 AT&T: AT&T recently introduced its Next plan, enabling buyers to choose the latest smartphone and only pay the sales tax up front.
 Qualified buyers can receive monthly installment payments that are added to their phone bill.
 AT&T also offers unlimited talk and text plans with rollover data, which can be a great option for families who use data heavily.